Concatenate Strings in Python [With Examples]

 >>> 'I likePython'

-We have used the + to concatenate two strings but the result is not exactly what we expected considering that the words like and Python should be separated by a space.
+I used the + to concatenate two strings but the result is not exactly what we expected.
+The words “like and “Python” should be separated by a space.

 Using the + operator we can also concatenate more than two strings, in this case, we can also concatenate an additional string that contains a single space (” “).